llvm-mos/llvm-mos-sdk/README.md

-# sdk
+# LLVM-MOS SDK
-SDK for developing the llvm-mos compiler.
+A WIP SDK for developing with the llvm-mos compiler.